michelled/weavly.org/src/robot-activities/meet-cubetto.md

   Depends on the learner, could be independent/group or require supervision/facilitation as necessary
+books:
+  - title: The Robot Book
+    coverImage: /assets/media/the-robot-book.jpg
+    author: Heather Brown
+    link: /learn/resources/picture-book-list/
+supportiveMaterial: []
 ---
 ## Description

-This is an introductory activity, where learners get to explore different features of Cubetto, the wooden cube robot.
+This introductory activity allows learners to explore different features of Cubetto, the wooden cube robot.
 In this activity, learners will practice planning a sequence and moving Cubetto in different directions.

 ## Steps

-* Watch video on what is a robot or read a picture book about robots
+* Watch video on what is a robot or read a picture book about robots - [Link to video](<https://www.youtube.com/watch?v=6iJu9-8pjcQ&t=11s >)
 * Read a social story on how to play with robots (e.g. expectations on how to handle and respect robots)
 * Share some adjectives as vocabulary that will be used for this activity.
 This includes shapes (i.e square/cube), wheels, face, wood, brown, tail
 * Learner to observe and take notice of Cubetto (e.g. what do you notice about Cubetto) using the discussed vocabulary